All Episodes

 And that's what Obama knows.

-They want to talk about class warfare all they want, but see, collective bargaining for state uh and public sector unions falls apart.
+They want to talk about class warfare all they want, but see, collective bargaining for state and public sector unions falls apart.

 Collective bargaining is against the people.

-The people, the vast majority of them are middle class.
+The people, the vast majority of them, are middle class.

 The rich are not getting soaked here to pay for public sector union people.